 3. This step is the same as step 8 in clause 4.3.2.2.1 with the following additions:

-If L2TP is required for the PDU session, the SMF selects a UPF supporting L2TP.
+If L2TP is required for the PDU Session, the SMF selects a UPF supporting L2TP.

 4. This step is the same as step 10a in clause 4.3.2.2.1 with the following additions:

-The SMF requests the UPF to setup an L2TP session towards the L2TP server (LNS).
+The SMF requests the UPF to setup an L2TP Session towards the L2TP server (LNS).

 The SMF may send to the UPF as part of N4 signalling, L2TP Tunnel Information and L2TP Session Information to setup a L2TP session.